Andrea Rappaport, Chef-Owner

 A morsel about me: my love of cooking was sparked at an early age with two major forces propelling it.
 The first was my grandmother who lovingly took the time to teach me how to prepare recipes handed down by her grandmother and the second, was my food obsessed parents who brought me and my brother to every hot Los Angeles restaurant from the time we were in high chairs.

 My time in Las Vegas was fleeting, however, and after a few years I’d had my fill and decided to move to San Francisco.
-Upon moving to the Bay Area I was presented with the opportunity to be the executive chef at a charming, neighborhood restaurant called Zinzino and I eagerly jumped at the offer.
+Upon moving to the Bay Area I was presented with the opportunity to be the executive chef at a soon to open, charming, neighborhood restaurant called Zinzino and eagerly accepted the offer.
 In my six years as the chef there, I received sparkling reviews from customers and food critics alike.
 I was named one of the top ten Rising Star Chefs in the San Francisco Examiner's annual list and later, I was invited to be a guest chef at the James Beard House as part of their Chef Discovery Series.

 Alas, I began to burn out from the demands of chaotic restaurant life and decided to shift gears to became the private chef for a family in Silicon Valley.
 I had a blast cooking everything from baby food to multi-course, fine dining tasting menus, but after more than a decade there I found myself craving the creativity and freedom that came with being my own boss.
-In November 2014 I launched Bijou Catering to help fill what I felt was an untapped niche, a caterer who only focused on small events.
+In November 2014 I launched Bijou Catering to help fill what I felt was an untapped niche, a caterer who only focused on small events, and in early 2017 I expanded the business to Los Angeles as well.
 I love running a business where I am in complete control and where I am involved in every step of the process from designing the menu to sweeping the floors at the end of the night (ok, maybe I don't love that last part quite as much as the rest.)
 At Bijou my focus is on thinking outside of the box and creating inspired, imaginative food with a focus on seasonality.
 I use my expertise to create dishes that are well thought out with an emphasis on finding balance between complimentary and contrasting flavors, textures and appearances.

 Activities and Accomplishments: